arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/3-HiveMigration.md

-# Exercise 2 - Introduction
+# Exercise 1 Migrate a Hive workload to HDInsight

+## Introduction

 In this exercise, you'll migrate an active Hive database from Cloudera to HDInsight.
 You'll perform the following tasks: